kiduswb/minimati/README.md

 # Minimati

 Minimati is a simple, lightweight and open-source CMS for managing blog posts in your website.
-It's written in PHP and uses a MySQL backend, so your site must use these two for its backend.
+It's written in PHP and uses MySQL for its database, so your site must have the ability to utilize these two.
 Minimati is best for static websites that want to add simple blogging functionality without the need to write a custom CMS or use something like WordPress.
 If you're a web developer working on static websites for your clients, this framework is perfect for you.